ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 ## Why the 1980s Freedoms Struggle to Apply to AI

-We've learned how the FSF defines freedom and the OSI focuses on licensing practicality.
-But AI—especially large models—presents new obstacles to those goals.
+We've seen how the FSF defines freedom and the OSI focuses on licensing practicality.
+However, AI—especially large models—presents new obstacles that these older frameworks didn't anticipate.

 ### Computation cost

-The first notable things is the cost of freedom changed.
-Freedoms in the good old software are cheap in nature.
-The main freedom blocker is the legal friction of the source code.
-We see both FS and OS camps put lots of emphasis on legal issues.

-The AI is computation expensive in the current technology paradigm.
-The advanced LLM runs on a beefy server, makeing the freedom to run costly.
-It also takes millions to train, so freedom to modify or reproduce is a luxury.
-The small model future might mitigate this.
+A key shift is that the "cost" of freedom has changed.
+In traditional software, freedoms were relatively cheap to exercise, with legal barriers (e.g., closed source) being the main hurdle.
+Both the FSF and OSI therefore placed much emphasis on licensing and legal issues.

+In contrast, AI can be computationally expensive.
+Advanced LLMs run on powerful servers, making it costly to exercise the freedom to run them.
+Training can also require millions of dollars, so the freedom to modify or reproduce a model can feel like a luxury.
+That said, the rise of smaller, more efficient models could make these freedoms more practical in the future.

 #### Cost to study

-The computation steps in AI models is represented by a blob of weights, and that messes up Freedom 1 completely.
-I read the wording again and I find all the wording mean completely different things for AI.

-Let's deal with the source code first.
-What is source code?
-Most of the people agree that binary executables or bytecodes are not consider source codes, as they are unreadable by human.
-In that line of reasoning, one might not call model weights source code.
+Because an AI model's behavior is defined by a blob of weights, "Freedom 1" (the freedom to study how the program works) becomes more complicated.
+If we treat source code as the human-readable form needed for modifications, then model weights—like binary executables—arguably don't qualify.

-Model weights are already what we can do to reproduce the computation steps.
-There are also interpretability techniques that help people understand how the program behave, to some degree. [^io] But it'll nowhere come close to how traditional software source code clarity.
-We'll have to relax or give up freedom 1 a little bit.
+Of course, those weights are what reproduce the AI's logic, and we do have interpretability techniques that can shed light on a model's inner workings.
+However, these techniques don't match the transparency offered by traditional software source code.
+In other words, we might have to relax or partially forgo "Freedom 1." [^io]

-"Changing the program" means different in AI.
-One thing I see people trying very hard to do is to modify DeepSeek's default pro-China narrative and make it recognize Taiwan as a country.
-That can be acheived with prompt enginnering, model fine tune, or other creative approaches.
-Audrey Tang famously demonstrated a hijack in the chain of thought process to trick DeepSeek giving honest description of a historical fact. [^au_ds] prompt enginnering and Audrey's trick are kind of a function call parameter change instead of a real code change.
-Model fine tune is more like a real program change.
+"Changing the program" also works differently in AI.
+For example, some people try to alter DeepSeek's default pro-China stance so it recognizes Taiwan as a country.
+They can do this through prompt engineering, model fine-tuning, or other creative hacks.
+Audrey Tang famously demonstrated a "hijack" in the chain-of-thought process to extract an honest historical account from DeepSeek. [^au_ds] Prompt engineering and Audrey's trick function more like "tweaking parameters" than editing code, whereas fine-tuning is a closer analogue to a real software modification.

-"does your computing as your wish" is a monkey paw-ish clause that already unrealistic in the traditional software.
-One thing I learned in smart contract security is that the human readable source code gives us a false sense of reflecting human intent. [^value_complexity] Source code offers a lot of transparency to how the program works, but it's not 100%.
-Maybe that motivates us to seek increamental improvement in AI model behavior transparency, instead of a complete control.
+Finally, the clause "does your computing as you wish" can be a monkey's paw—even in traditional software.
+From smart contract security work, we know that having human-readable source code doesn't guarantee it reflects human intent. [^value_complexity] While source code is more transparent than binary, it's not 100%.
+Perhaps this realization nudges us toward incremental improvements in AI transparency rather than expecting complete control.

 #### Ethical implication

-Software Freedom was defined to be value-neutral.
-It doesn't care about whether you use the software to do good or evil.
-The OSI definition has the "No Discrimination Against Persons or Groups" and "No Discrimination Against Fields of Endeavor" requirements.
+Software freedom was originally defined to be value-neutral.
+It doesn't address whether software is used for good or evil.
+Likewise, the OSI definition contains "No Discrimination Against Persons or Groups" and "No Discrimination Against Fields of Endeavor."

-There was a famous case of the JSON license "The Software should be used for Good, not Evil." and the story of JSLint author licensing to IBM to do the evil. [^evil] FSF considers that license non-free. [^fsf_json]
+This philosophy has sometimes conflicted with attempts at imposing moral clauses.
+For instance, the JSON license famously stated "The software shall be used for Good, not Evil," which the FSF deemed non-free. [^fsf_json] [^evil] In practice, requiring users to consider ethical implications can become a significant legal hurdle.

-In some sense, there's a hidden trade-off between freedom and software harms caused by bad use cases.
-How bad could it be if the software is used by a really bad party?
-It would be a great legal obstacle to use software if a user has to consider the moral implications.

-I think in the old software, the choice is easy.
-Freedom is more important than morality.

-It's forseable more advanced AI is capable of making Molotov cocktails, bioweapens, and nukes.
-With AI so powerful that it might empower adversaries to an overwhelming deal, it might motivate people to put ethical goals on top of freedom.
-The culture shift happened in the Manhattan Project before, where scientists in the project stopped publishing scientific results in the open, to avoid the risk of aiding the enemy.
+Historically, this was straightforward: freedom was prioritized over morality.
+But as AI becomes more advanced—potentially facilitating weapons development—people may feel compelled to put ethical concerns above unqualified freedom.
+The Manhattan Project provides a precedent: scientists voluntarily stopped publishing research to avoid helping enemy forces.

-Survival of humanity might outweigh software freedom and commercial success.
+In an extreme scenario, the survival of humanity itself could supersede both software freedom and commercial interests.

 ## Conclusion

-AI has changed the nature of software, especially the source code part.
-There might be some possibility forward:
+AI has changed the nature of software, particularly when it comes to source code.
+Potential paths forward include:

-1. Bend the technology to make it fit into the 1980 freedoms.
+1. **Adapting the technology** so it fits the original freedoms set out in the 1980s.
-2. Generalize or bend the old freedom to fit potential new AI paradigms.
+2. **Revising or extending the freedoms** to accommodate newer AI paradigms.
-3. A mixture of two
+3. **Combining both approaches** in a way that balances openness, practicality, and ethical considerations.

 [^freedom]: https://www.gnu.org/bulletins/bull1.txt
 [^modern_freedom]: https://www.gnu.org/philosophy/free-sw.en.html